-To date there is no public knowledge of any leniency application submitted since the leniency programme became effective (October 2009).
+To date there is only one precedent of a leniency application submitted since the leniency programme became effective (October 2009).
+On July 2010, the FNE filed a claim against Whirlpool and Tecumseh do Brazil alleging a price-fixing cartel in the compressor industry, requesting full immunity for Tecumseh do Brazil (as the leniency applicant).
+So far, there is no public knowledge regarding the practical steps followed by Tecumseh do Brazil for its leniency application.
 However, the Leniency Guidelines provide a detailed procedure in order to carry on an immunity application, in the following terms.

 A leniency application is made by filing an electronic form on the FNE website (www.fne.cl).
-The applicant has to provide the following information: (i) identification, including name, ID number and email; (ii) a description of the collusive conduct; (iii) the applicant has to declare its intention of initiating the proceeding in order to obtain the benefits contemplated in article 39bis of DL 211; and (iv) the applicant's commitment not to reveal the leniency request until the FNE has filed the claim or has ordered to file the case.
+The applicant has to provide the following information: identification, including name, ID number and e-mail; a description of the collusive conduct; the applicant has to declare its intention of initiating the proceeding in order to obtain the benefits contemplated in article 39bis of DL 211; and the applicant's commitment not to reveal the leniency request until the FNE has filed the claim or has ordered to file the case.